yraclimaco/Github-Workshop-Demo2/README.md

 git checkout main
 ```

-try to merge both of your changes to main, Person 2 followed by Person 1
+try to merge both of your changes to main, Person 2 submitting a PR after Person 1 pushes to main

 ```bash
 git merge [branch_name]